 Francisco Lino Dias is a partner and co-head of the Real Estate and Tourism practice.
 He is responsible for advising investors and real estate developers on all operations involving the purchase, sale or renting/use of all types of properties.
 Over the past 15 years, he has gained broad experience in advising on all phases of real estate projects, including defining and implementing the corporate and financing structures.
-Francisco has represented real estate investors and developers in acquisitions of property portfolios, sale and leaseback transactions, and construction and sale of logistics parks, office buildings, shopping centres and retail parks.
+Franciscohas represented real estate investors and developers in acquisitions of property portfolios, sale and leaseback transactions, and construction and sale of logistics parks, office buildings, shopping centres and retail parks.
 He has also advised on urban rehabilitation operations.

-Francisco has a law degree from the Faculty of Law of Universidade Católica Portuguesa in Lisbon and an Executive MBA from the Nova School of Business & Economics.

-In 2019, Francisco won the prestigious Forty Under 40 Award, in the category of Real Estate.
-This award is given by Iberian Lawyer.
+Francisco has a law degree from the Faculty of Law of Universidade Católica Portuguesa in Lisbon and an Executive MBA from Nova SBE (Nova School of Business & Economics).
+In 2019, Francisco won the prestigious 40 under Forty Award, in the category of Real Estate.
+This award is given by the magazine Iberian Lawyer.

-PLMJ Av.
-Fontes Pereira de Melo, 43
+PI M.J Av.
+Fontes Pereira de Melo, 43 1050-119 Lisboa

+Portugal

-1050-119 Lisboa Portugal Tel: +351 213 197 300
+Tel: +351 213 197 300 francisco.linodias@plmj.pt Email:

-Email: francisco.linodias@plmj.pt